-Race, Space and the Law
+Race, Space, and the Law

-The readings are organized under two major themes that explore municipal ordinances, state law and federal laws through policy, court cases and landmark Supreme Court decisions.
+The readings are organized under two major themes that explore municipal ordinances, state law, and federal laws through policy, court cases, and landmark Supreme Court decisions.

 Creatures of Empire: How Domestic Animals Transformed Early America

+This text is concerned with the theme of exclusion in terms of Right of First Possession and Trespass Law.
 Historian Anderson places the role of livestock in colonial America at the center of her analysis of European exploration, colonization and westward expansion.
 Her focus reimagines encounters and interactions of Algonquin-speaking indigenous people, English colonists, and non-human actors like livestock brought to New England and the Chesapeake colonies of Virginia and Maryland in the 17th century.
 Chapter Three: ‘The Company of Cattle: Domestication and Colonization,’ probes a range of ideological constructs and legal claims (including the Roman law res nullius, America as boundless space, legal claims to empty territory, first right of possession, natural vs. civil rights and English trespass law) and the tensions that arose from disputes around conflicting definitions of livestock as movable property and enclosure in the New World.

-The Ugly Laws.
-Disability in Public
+The Ugly Laws: Disability in Public

 Contagious Divides: Epidemics and Race in San Francisco’s Chinatown